AdobeDocs/experience-manager-cloud-service.pt-BR/help/sites-cloud/authoring/fundamentals/organizing-pages.md

 >[!NOTE]
 >
 >Uma página só pode ser movida para um local onde o modelo no qual a página se baseia está permitido.
-Consulte Disponibilidade do modelo para obter mais informações.
+Consulte Disponibilidade de modelo para obter mais informações.
 <!--
 >A page can only be moved to a location where the template upon which the page is based is allowed.
 See [Template Availability](/help/sites-developing/templates.md#template-availability) for more information.
 -->